DUCK: Distance-based Unlearning via Centroid Kinematics: Experimental Results

 \subsection{Homogenous-Removal Scenario}

-While the most studied unlearning scenario in the literature is CR, we also extensively tested DUCK on the HR scenario, which constitutes a fundamental open problem and a relevant use case for privacy-compliant applications.
+While the most studied unlearning scenario in the literature is CR, we have also extensively tested DUCK on the HR scenario, which constitutes a fundamental open problem and a relevant use case for privacy-compliant applications.
 In HR problems, unlike CR, the information about all classes must be preserved as much as possible while simultaneously removing information about the forget-set.
-This configuration prohibits unlearning methods from utilizing inductive bias regarding entire class removal, compelling them to operate at a single forgetting sample level.
-Indeed, removing the information about forget classes results in complete failure in the HR scenario, as $\mathcal{D}_f$ and $\mathcal{D}^t$ share the same classes.
+This configuration prohibits unlearning methods from exploiting an inductive bias regarding entire class removal, forcing them to operate at the level of a single forget sample.
+Indeed, removing the information about forget classes leads to complete failure in the HR scenario, as $\mathcal{D}_f$ and $\mathcal{D}^t$ share the same classes.
 The closest-centroid procedure in DUCK plays a crucial role in overcoming this difficulty.
-Minimizing the distance between $\Psi_{\theta}(x_j)$ and $c^*_j$ (Eq.\ref{eq:loss_fgt}) enables DUCK to operate on a single forget-samples $x_j$ rather than the entire class of $x_j$.
+Minimizing the distance between $\Psi_{\theta}(x_j)$ and $c^*_j$ (Eq.\ref{eq:loss_fgt}) enables DUCK to operate on a single forget-sample $x_j$ rather than the entire class of $x_j$.
 Thanks to these characteristics, DUCK can be applied to unlearning problems regardless of the type of scenario.
-We present the results for this scenario in Table \ref{tab:homogeneous} where, for each seed, a different 10\% of the original dataset constitutes the forget-set.
-We excluded from the comparison the methods that are by construction not suitable for this scenario.
-Regarding the AUS score, DUCK outperforms Negative Gradients and Random Labels and is comparable to Finetuning the original model over all the considered datasets.
-This result underscores the flexibility of DUCK in addressing HR scenarios and confirms the results obtained in CR scenarios.
-Although DUCK achieves results comparable to Finetuning, it is much faster (see Sec \ref{sec:supp_time} for the time analysis on this scenario) and represents a suitable algorithm for unlearning problems.
-Accuracy-based measures are crucial for monitoring the performance of the unlearned model.
-However, even if these metrics are similar to those of the retrained model, they do not guarantee that information about the membership of forget data is ereased (i.e., a forget-sample can be correctly identified as a training set sample).
-Therefore, a Membership Inference attack \cite{mia1,Carlini22,chen2023boundary} is a fundamental procedure to verify the efficacy of the unlearning algorithm in scenarios like HR.